Radiologic Technology, A.A.S. - SUNY Niagara

 No. High school coursework (including BOCES) is not equivalent to BIO 213/213L/214/214L.

 No, the program length cannot be shortened due to the clinical component.
-However, previous coursework may reduce the number of additional classes you need.
+However, this could possibly save students from taking some of the other courses required for the degree.

-No, the program is only offered in person during daytime hours.
+Unfortunately, the Radiologic Technology program is only offered during daytime hours and in-person.

 No, the program starts in the fall only.

-Clinical sites are in Niagara and Erie Counties, including Springville, Batavia, and Warsaw, NY.
+Clinical sites are in Niagara and Erie Counties.
+Some of the clinical settings are close to the Sanborn campus.
+However, we do have sites that are in Springville, Batavia, and Warsaw, NY.

 No, clinical rotations are not paid.